kitamoto-lab/pyphoon2/README.md

 1. Import the Dataset class
     ```python
-    from DigitalTyphoonDataloader.DigitalTyphoonDataset import DigitalTyphoonDataset
+    from pyphoon2.DigitalTyphoonDataset import DigitalTyphoonDataset
     ```
    You can also import the submodules `DigitalTyphoonSequence`, `DigitalTyphoonImage`, and
     `DigitalTyphoonUtils` in the same way if desired:
     ```python
-    from DigitalTyphoonDataloader.DigitalTyphoonSequence import DigitalTyphoonSequence
+    from pyphoon2.DigitalTyphoonSequence import DigitalTyphoonSequence
-    from DigitalTyphoonDataloader.DigitalTyphoonImage import DigitalTyphoonImage
+    from pyphoon2.DigitalTyphoonImage import DigitalTyphoonImage
-    from DigitalTyphoonDataloader.DigitalTyphoonUtils import *
+    from pyphoon2.DigitalTyphoonUtils import *
     ```
 2. Instantiate the loader
     ```python